matn7/CS-Notes/src/main/java/compact/TargetList.md

 - This command starts a container from the `<image_name>` and maps the host port `<host_port>` to the container port `<container_port>`.
 - These are some of the key concepts related to Dockerfiles.
-- Understanding how to use a Dockerfile is an important step in creating and managing Docker images.
 - The Dockerfile can be seen as a recipe or blueprint for building an image and ensures that the resulting image is consistent and repeatable.